giantswarm/inago/docs/elasticsearch.md

 ## Starting the Elasticsearch cluster
 We're going to use Inago's `up` command to bring up multiple group slices of the `elasticsearch` group. `up` is equivalent to `submit`, followed by `start`.

-Due to the `Conflicts` statement in the unit file for the group, each group slice will be automatically scheduled onto separate machines.
+Due to the `Conflicts` statement in the unit file for the group, each group slice will be automatically scheduled onto a separate machine.
 ```
 core@core-01 ~ $ ./inagoctl up elasticsearch 3
 2016-04-06 16:57:39.644 | INFO     | context.Background: Succeeded to submit group 'elasticsearch'.